Cognigy/Cognigy-CLI/README.md

 4. Run `node build/cognigy init`
 5. (optional) Run `npm link` to enable running `cognigy` globally

+### Proxy Configuration

+The Cognigy CLI will respect the HTTP_PROXY/http_proxy and HTTPS_PROXY/https_proxy and NO_PROXY/no_proxy environment variables.

 ## Configuration

 Configuration can be provided either as environment variables or inside a config.json file.
 The config.json can be created by executing `cognigy init`.